msaari/relevanssi-live-ajax-search/readme.txt

 This will make Relevanssi Live Ajax Search use a different method of fetching the results.
 This method is compatible with WPML.
 This method uses the `search-results-query.php` template instead of the default `search-results.php` template in Relevanssi Live Ajax Search, so take note if you want to customize the template to use the right base template for your customization.

 == Changelog ==
+* Security update: if used with the default WP search, this plugin could be used to see private post titles.
+This is no longer possible.
+With Relevanssi, this has never been a problem.

 = 2.4 =
 * New filter hook `relevanssi_live_search_template_function` lets you override the default template function used to display the results.
 * Removes the unnecessary origin_id parameter.